sentriz/reboodt/README.md

     ".say string" ... return string, useful is string is a .variable ".join #channel"
-    ".quit [message]" ... quit the current server with an optional message ".commands" ... show this list of commands
+    ".quit [message]" ... quit the current server with an optional message ".help [command]" ... show help for a command, if not provided, show a list of commands

 Variables
 -----------